lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 #### Open Bundle Editor ####

-This opens TextMate's "Bundle Editor".
+<button>^&#x2325;&#x2318;B</button> This opens TextMate's "Bundle Editor".

+#### Install all Updates ####

+<button>&#x2318;U</button> Installs all available updates only for those installed bundles which are **not** under versioning control.
+If a bundle is under versioning control please update it manually.

 #### Update “Support Folder” ####

-By default TextMate, ships with a support folder located in <span style="color:silver;">PathToTextMate.app</span>`/Contents/SharedSupport/Support`.
+By default TextMate ships with a support folder located in <span style="color:silver;">PathToTextMate.app</span>`/Contents/SharedSupport/Support`.
 After downloading and installing TextMate for the first time or after a new release, the development of TextMate's bundles and additional scripts etc. will be continued.
 Due to that fact that bundles make use of new or changed features in the "Support Folder", it is sometimes necessary to update it.

 An update will be installed physically into `~/Library/Application Support/TextMate/Pristine Copy/Support`.
-If the folder `/Library/Application Support/TextMate/Support` doesn't exist GetBundles will create a symbolic link  `/Library/Application Support/TextMate/Support` pointing to `~/Library/Application Support/TextMate/Pristine Copy/Support`.
+If the folder `/Library/Application Support/TextMate/Support` exists TextMate will use that “Support Folder” which is newer.
 This mechanism makes it possible that an user can still use its own “Support Folder” regardless of GetBundles' updates.

 If TextMate should always use the latest updates done by GetBundles you can simply delete or rename `/Library/Application Support/TextMate/Support` and execute this command again.